 Place the shredded chard on top of the potato-onion mixture and cover with a lid until it wilts, about 1 minute.

 Pour the beaten eggs evenly over the chard.
-Cover with a lid and let it cook on medium heat for 5-8 minutes until the eggs are mostly cooked.
+Cover with a lid and let it cook on medium heat for 5 to 8 minutes, until the eggs are mostly cooked.

 Using a wide spatula, free the edges of the tortilla all the way around, then slide the tortilla onto a large plate, trying to keep the entire thing intact.
 Next, invert the pan over the tortilla on the plate, and using a dishtowel on the bottom of the pan, flip the tortilla back into the pan to cook the other side.
 Cover and cook for about 3 more minutes, until the eggs are set and cooked through.
 Serve immediately, with a pinch of salt to taste, and a side salad if you wish.